 The most popular name used for a female dog is Bella, for a male is Bailey.

 67% of U.S. households own at least one dog.

 Why We Love Doggy Date Night

-They come in all shapes and sizes (some as small as two pounds!), and are descendants of wolves!
+They come in all shapes and sizes (some as small as two pounds) and are descendants of wolves.
 They have hearing abilities that are ten times more accurate than the average person.
 They can be trained as service animals for the visually-impaired or those with physical disabilities, and are even used as sources of comfort for individuals with social anxieties.
-America, the top favorite dog breeds are Labradors, Golden Retrievers, and German Shepherds.